 - Research involving biological agents: Biosafety Training Requirements

-- NIH and UMN training requirements: Institutional Biosafety Committee (IBC) Education & Training
+- Research and teaching activities involving potentially hazardous biological agents: Institutional Biosafety Committee (IBC) Education & Training

-- Required for staff and students working in research labs: Lab and Research Safety Training
+- Research involving anyone working in research labs: Lab and Research Safety Training

 All university faculty, staff, and students who serve on research projects are responsible for the ethical and safe conduct of research, meeting regulatory requirements, and participating in ethical practices.

 Where to Look for Research Ethics and Compliance Training